Consultation has concluded

 Thanks to everyone who shared their thoughts on our vision for the future.

-In mid-2025, we'll be asking our community to help shape our priorities as we plan how to turn these aspirations into action, including the choices we'll need to make over the coming decades.
+We'll be asking our community to help shape our priorities as we plan how to turn these aspirations into action, including the choices we'll need to make over the coming decades.

-In the meantime, you can explore the local and districtwide visions and see what matters most to your community: Vision Kāpiti 2060 - Kāpiti Coast District Council
+In the meantime, you can explore the local and districtwide visions and see what matters most to your community: Vision Kāpiti 2060 - Kāpiti Coast District Council.

 View the ideas that were shared below: